ymmah/node/src/BatchReader/README.md

 #### `BatchReader.ts`
 The entry point for the module.

-#### `DirectoryCollection.ts`
+#### `DirectoryDAO.ts`
-A facade, to provide simplified manipulation of directory hash state in the database.
+A facade, data access object, to provide simplified manipulation of directory hash state in the database.

 #### `IPFS.ts`
 Implements an API for the IPFS service.